 The build intially began back in September of 2012, but he changed directions and Carlisle Customs and Classics in PA took over the build at the end of 2017, when Vinny Scalavino took charge of the build.

 At this point, everything was stripped down to the fiberglass to redo the way Dave has envisioned.
 Bux Customs owner Chris McClintock out of the Phoenixville Pa area did the custom interior while keeping it looking like it belonged in a 63 corvette.
 Matt Williams From Main Street Custom finishing’s in Peyton CO did the Burl wood dash, glove box and shift plate.
 It rides on a fully custom suspension and

 This C3 restomod Corvette dream car was just finished a few weeks ago, and it was well-worth the wait.
-If you want to see it in person, it will be on display at the GM Nationals show at Carlisle.

 - CAR: 1963 Corvette Split Window Restomod